csantala/inline-cms/readme.md

-CKEditor/CKFinder integration for Codeigniter 2.14 by Ablitica 2013
+CKEditor db driven inline-editing integration for Codeigniter 2.14 by Ablitica 2013

 setup
 1. download the latest version of CodeIgniter http://ellislab.com/codeigniter